lamia482/slimai/README.md

 # slimai
-help build deep learning model and offer quick start to develop
+help build deep learning model and offer quick start to develop model including cls/det/segm/etc.

 1. use MMEngine to build pipeline
 2. customize the components refered to MMEngine Config